Turkish commandos shoot dead lone ferry hijacker

 Earlier reports said up to five suspected Kurdish militants armed with explosives carried out the hijacking on the high-speed ferry.

-There was no immediate comment from the PKK, which is listed as a terrorist organization by Turkey, the United States, European Union.
+There was no immediate comment from the PKK, which is listed as a terrorist organisation by Turkey, the United States, European Union.

 The PKK is fighting for Kurdish autonomy in the southeast of Turkey.
 More than 40,000 people have been killed in the PKK insurgency since the group took up arms in 1984.